DarkEyes/MRReg/README.md

 [![arXiv](https://img.shields.io/badge/cs.LG-arXiv%3A1907.05234-B31B1B.svg)](https://arxiv.org/abs/1907.05234/)
 [![License](https://img.shields.io/badge/License-MIT-orange.svg)](https://spdx.org/licenses/MIT.html)

- In this work, we provide the framework to analyze multiresolution partitions (e.g. country, provinces, subdisctrict) where each individual data point belongs to only one partition in each layer (e.g. i belongs to subdistrict A, province P, and country Q).
+In this work, we provide the framework to analyze multiresolution partitions (e.g. country, provinces, subdistrict) where each individual data point belongs to only one partition in each layer (e.g. i belongs to subdistrict A, province P, and country Q).

 We assume that a partition in a higher layer subsumes lower-layer partitions (e.g. a nation is at the 1st layer subsumes all provinces at the 2nd layer).

 Given N individuals that have a pair of real values (x,y) that generated from  independent variable X and dependent variable Y.
 Each individual i belongs to one partition per layer.

-Our goal is to find which partition at which highest level that all individuals  in the this partition share the same linear model Y=f(X) where f is a linear function.
+Our goal is to find which partitions at which highest level that all individualsin the these partitions share the same linear model Y=f(X) where f is a linear function.

+The framework deploys minimum description length principle (MDL) to infer solutions.

 Installation
 ------------